 Our flexible work and leave options include paid parental leave for primary caregivers and partners, purchased leave arrangements and technology which supports working remotely.

 Health and wellbeing

 At Curtin, we care about the health and wellbeing of our staff and support their involvement in a number of health and wellbeing initiatives; including utilising on-campus health services, healthy living seminars, pedometer challenges, flu vaccinations and discounted gym membership and health insurance.

-We support the professional development and training of our staff through courses, academic promotions, secondments, and our Work Planning and Performance Review (WPPR).
+We support the professional development and training of our staff through courses, academic promotions, secondments, Career Conversations and Work Planning processes.